juaquins/datefixer/README.md

 - `--dry-run`: Print commands and actions without modifying files.
 Highly recommended before running large batches.
 - `--progress`: Show a progress bar (useful for large sets).

-Notes on timestamps and EXIF
+Notes on timestamps and EXIF tags
 - Writing EXIF metadata with `exiftool` can also update filesystem timestamps (modification time, and on some platforms creation/birth time).
 The library's setter functions attempt to preserve system timestamps by default when possible; to intentionally update system timestamps you can call the programmatic API with `update_systime=True`.
 The CLI supports the `--update-systime` flag to allow updating system timestamps when writing EXIF.
+- Setting and comparing tag times is supported for any EXIF tag using the full colon-separated tag syntax (e.g. `EXIF:ExifIFD:DateTimeOriginal`), and for special EXIF tag selectors in some commands (e.g. `AllDates`).
+File system timestamp tags are supported for the following:
+	- `File:System:FileModifyDate`
+	- `File:System:FileInodeChangeDate`
+	- `File:System:FileCreateDate`

 Requirements: